rioki/www.rioki.org/content/posts/2013-02-07-experimenting-with-gyp.md

 though and you might expect something differently.
 In the case you are used to the "Debug" and "Release" configurations and your developers will expect it.

-Appart from the conditions, there are also configurations and build system specific configurations.
-This is a good thing to put into a centra *.gypi file for use by all *.gyp targets/projects.
+Apart from the conditions, there are also configurations and build system specific configurations.
+This is a good thing to put into a central *.gypi file for use by all *.gyp targets/projects.
 A configuration might look like so:

     {